robert-kisteleki/netiscope/README.md

   * `-C CIDRFILE` specifies a provider CIDR list file
   * `-s SECTION` specifies a configuration section list sthe checks to execute instead of `checks`
   * `-skip4` and `-skip6` disable IPV4/IPv6 checks, respectively
+  * `-force4` and `-force6` enforce IPV4/IPv6 checks, respectively, even if no useful network interfaces are found
   * `-l LEVEL` sets the log level.
 LEVEL can be _detail_, _info_ (default), _warning_ or _error_
   * `-v` is a shorthand to increase logging to _detail_ level
   * `-color` enables (ANSI) output colors